bodrick/awesome/TOPICS.md

 *   [tteck/Proxmox](https://github.com/tteck/Proxmox) - Proxmox VE Helper Scripts
 *   [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
 *   [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark service
 *   [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.